foxglove/mcap/docs/performance-comparison/rosbag2-plugin-comparison.md

 | Kernel | Linux 5.15.0-48-generic | Linux 5.15.0-52-generic |
 | Distro | Ubuntu 22.04.1 Jammy aarch64 virtualized with Parallels 17 | Ubuntu 22.04.1 Jammy x86_64 |

+All bags were written to a ramdisk, to eliminate the effect of disk I/O speed from the tests.

 ## Results

 ### Message drop performance